Jhoulys Chacín: Colorado Rockies (second stint)

 On January 6, 2021, the same day he became an American citizen, Chacín signed a minor league contract with the New York Yankees organization.
-Prior to the start of the season on March 29, Chacín was released by the Yankees.
+Prior to the start of the season on March 29, the Yankees released him.

-On April 1, 2021, Chacín signed a major league contract with the Colorado Rockies.
-He pitched exclusively out of the bullpen for the first time in his career, posting a 3–2 record and 4.34 ERA with 47 strikeouts in 46 games.
+On April 1, Chacín signed a major league contract with the Colorado Rockies.
+In June, he reached 10 years of major league service time.
+He was on the COVID-19 injured list for 12 days in July.
+He pitched exclusively as a reliever for the first time in his career, posting a 3–2 record and 4.34 ERA with 47 strikeouts in 46 games, starting once.

-On November 13, 2021, Chacín re-signed with the Rockies on a one-year, $1.25 million major league contract.
-After posting a 7.61 ERA in 35 games in 2022, Chacín was released by the Rockies on September 15, 2022.
+On November 13, Chacín re-signed with the Rockies for one year and $1.25 million.
+After posting a 7.61 ERA in 35 games in 2022, The Rockies released Chacín on September 15.

-Saraperos de Saltillo
+2024: suspension and Saraperos de Saltillo

+While playing for the Leones del Caracas in the Venezuelan winter league, Chacín was suspended in February 2024 after testing positive for a performance-enhancing substance.
+He said he tested positive due to a weight-loss medication.

-On February 25, 2024, Chacín signed with the Saraperos de Saltillo of the Mexican League.
-In 16 games (15 starts) for Saltillo, he logged a 4–5 record and 6.40 ERA with 58 strikeouts across 77 1/3 innings pitched.
-Chacín was released by the Saraperos on July 26.
+On February 25, Chacín signed with the Saraperos de Saltillo of the Mexican League.
+In 16 games (15 starts) for Saltillo, he had a 4–5 record and 6.40 ERA with 58 strikeouts across 77 1/3 innings pitched.
+The Saraperos released him on July 26.

+International career

+Chacín pitched for the Venezuela national team in the 2013, 2017, and 2023 World Baseball Classic tournaments.
+He pitched once in 2013, allowing 4 runs in 3 1/3 innings.
+In 2017, he started once and relieved once, allowing 6 runs in 8 innings.
+In 2017, he gave up an unearned run in two innings in one appearance.

 Personal life

-On December 1, 2010, Chacín's girlfriend Alba Iratorza gave birth to his daughter, Nicole.
+On December 1, 2010, Chacín's girlfriend gave birth to their daughter.
+They later married and had a second child.

 On January 6, 2021, Chacín became a naturalized American citizen.